DhurghamFahem/DhurghamFahem/README.md

 **BSc in Electronics & Communication Engineering**
 *University of Kufa, 09/2013 – 07/2017*

+*Statement of Compatibility with German Bachelor's Degree*
+*Date of Issue: [Insert Date]*

+The statement of compatibility confirms that my Bachelor's degree from the University of Kufa is recognized as equivalent to a German Bachelor's degree in Electronics & Communication Engineering.

 ## 💻 Work Experience

 ### Morabaa Software Solutions | Full Stack Developer